Applications of emulation and Bayesian methods in heavy-ion physics: Brief overview of emulation and Bayesian inference in heavy-ion collisions

 Bayesian inference provides a framework to extract probabilistic constraints on the model parameters.
 The key step is the choice of a likelihood function, which quantifies the probability that the observables computed from the model are consistent with the measurement for a given set of model parameter values.
 In general, a Gaussian likelihood function is used, which in its simplest form (neglecting correlations between observables) is given by

-where \begin{itemize} \item $j$ is an index denoting a given data point in the data set; \item $\yexpj$ and $\sigmaexpj$ are, respectively, the experimental value and the uncertainty of the data point $j$ (we postpone the discussion of statistical and systematic uncertainties); \item $\ythj(\mathbf{p})$ and $\sigmathj$ are the value and the uncertainty of the model's prediction for the observable corresponding to data point $j$, evaluated when the model's parameters are set to $\mathbf{p}$; the uncertainty $\sigmathj$ can be numerical or statistical, for example; \end{itemize} Note that Eq.~\ref{eq:likelihood_nocorr} does not group data points in any specific way, a consequence of neglecting correlations between observables and their uncertainties.
+where \begin{itemize} \item $j$ is an index denoting a given data point in the data set; \item $\yexpj$ and $\sigmaexpj$ are, respectively, the experimental value and the uncertainty of the data point $j$ (we postpone the discussion of statistical and systematic uncertainties); \item $\ythj(\mathbf{p})$ and $\sigmathj(\mathbf{p})$ are the value and the uncertainty of the model's prediction for the observable corresponding to data point $j$, evaluated when the model's parameters are set to $\mathbf{p}$; the uncertainty $\sigmathj(\mathbf{p})$ can be numerical, for example from discretization error in a differential equation solvers, or can be statistical, from averaging an insufficient number of stochatic simulations. \end{itemize} Note that Eq.~\ref{eq:likelihood_nocorr} does not group data points in any specific way, a consequence of neglecting correlations between observables and their uncertainties.
 We discuss this approximation in greater detail in Section~\ref{sec:likelihood}.
-Also note how deviations of the likelihood (Eq.~\ref{eq:likelihood_nocorr}) from a normal distribution can be related to the non-linear parameter dependence of the model.
+Also note that the likelihood Eq.~\ref{eq:likelihood_nocorr} is Gaussian in the \emph{observables}, and \emph{not} in the parameters; deviations of the likelihood from a normal distribution can be a reflection of the non-linear dependence of the observables on the model parameters.

 The likelihood $\mathcal{L}(\{ \yexpj \} |\mathbf{p})$ (Eq.~\ref{eq:likelihood_nocorr}) is used to define the posterior $\mathcal{P}(\mathbf{p} | (\{ \yexp \})$, which is the probability that the model parameters $\mathbf{p}$ are consistent with the measured data set: